Do you use Google Ads to drive sales calls to your business?

 If you haven’t used Google Ads (formerly known as AdWords) in a while, you may not know that Google has stepped up efforts to improve location-based search for users.
-In 2017, Google released an update to help streamline the connection between searchers and local businesses that will directly affect your AdWords Location Extensions.
-This means search ads utilizing AdWords Location Extensions may now include a location-specific phone number alongside them.
-This phone number will come from the location-specific number associated with your My Business listing.
+In 2017, Google released an update to help streamline the connection between searchers and local businesses that will directly affect how small and medium-sized businesses handle Location Extensions.
+This means search ads may now include a location-specific phone number alongside them.
+This phone number will come from the location-specific number associated with your Google My Business listing.

 Some advertisers use a different number than what shows up in their business listing.
 Google claims this will not impact the call volume on your Call Extensions so we can assume when an AdWords Call Extension is present, it will be prioritized over the My Business phone number.
 The only time your My Business phone number may be displayed is when your AdWords Location Extension shows up without an AdWords Call Extension.

 We don’t know exactly how My Business phone numbers will show up, but most likely it will look the same or similar to current AdWords Call Extensions…

-This makes it even more important for businesses to have the correct phone number in your My Business listing for every location…
+This makes it even more important for businesses to have the correct phone number in the Google My Business listing for every location.

 Google My Business Listing